 Contact the bank immediately after your loved one’s passing.
 If it is not a joint account, ask about the necessary procedures to release these funds safely.
 Keep a joint account open long enough for any checks to clear or to pay forgotten bills.

 An executor is the person who represents your estate, in charge of paying off debts, controlling your assets, and distributing them to the beneficiaries on your will.

-We’re always available to help guide you towards the answers and assistance you need after a death.
-Simply call us at (503) 821-7922 to discuss your needs with a funeral professional.
+Valley Memorial Park Cemetery and Funeral HomeValley Memorial Park Cemetery and Funeral Homeis available to help guide you toward the answers and assistance you need.
+Call us at (503) 821-7922 to discuss your needs with a funeral professional.